nikallass/c2git/README.md

 - cryptography
 - prettytable

+## TODO
+- Proxy support from config.yaml (for now we can use `git config --global http.proxy http://proxy.host.net:8080` and `git config --global https.proxy http://proxy.host.net:8080`)

 ## Disclaimer

 This tool is for educational purposes only.
 Users are responsible for complying with applicable laws and regulations.